harsmith/littlepay-poc-v1/README.md

 `mvn clean install`

-Executing the code with a custom input file, this needs to be an absolute path if its not with the project structure.
+You can also execute the code with a custom input file.
+This needs to be an absolute path if its not with the project structure.
 However, if its inside the project you can use a relative path.
 The following command is for only suppling an example input file.

 `mvn compile exec:java -Dexec.mainClass="Application" -Dexec.arguments="src/main/resources/taps.csv"`

-Whereas, you can also do the following command to specify a custom input and output.
+The following command can be used to specify a custom input and output file.

 `mvn compile exec:java -Dexec.mainClass="Application" -Dexec.arguments="src/main/resources/taps-custom.csv,src/main/resources/trips-custom.csv"`